armin-pfaeffle/sass-autocompile/README.md

 ---

 Inspired by and based on [less-autocompile](https://atom.io/packages/less-autocompile) package, written by [lohek](https://atom.io/users/lohek), I have created a counterpart for [SASS](http://sass-lang.com/).
-This package automatically compiles your SASS file (file ending: `.scss`) when you save it.
+This package automatically compiles your SASS file (file ending: `.scss` or `.sass`) when you save it.